quickbrnfx/quickbrnfx/README.md

 _George Bernard Shaw_

 This GitHub repository is my attempt at communicating my projects, tools, and contributions in the field of engineering and data analysis.

-I hope that the informstion here will have some level of educstional value to some.
+I hope that the information here will have some level of educational value to some.
+Even if it is how NOT to do something.

 ## 📚 About Me
 With extensive experience in embedded systems and a passion for data-driven insights, I specialize in: